Skip to main content Scroll Top

 V Cervical cancer (cervical carcinoma)

-If not only a cell smear is taken with a brush, but also a tissue sample (biopsy), which reveals abnormal findings, this is classified as CIN.
+If not only a cell smear is taken with a brush, but also a tissue sample (biopsy), which reveals abnormal findings, this is classified as CIN (for Cervical Intraepithelial Neoplasia).
 These are also precursors of cervical cancer.

 A distinction is made between three stages:

-CIN I describes a slight cell change in the cervix, similar to PAP 3D1.
+CIN I describes a mild cell change in the cervix, similar to LSIL.

-CIN II describes a moderately severe cell change, similar to PAP 3D2.
+CIN II describes a moderate cell change, similar to HSIL.

 CIN III describes a severe cell change.
 In this case, there is a high probability of a transition to cervical cancer.
 For this reason, conization is often recommended for CIN III.

-Who pays the costs for the L1 certificate?
+Who pays the costs for the L1 analysis?

-The gynecologist can request the L1 test from the laboratory by referral (you can see what should be on the referral on the example referral), the health insurance company covers the costs for the L1 test.
+The gynecologist can request the L1 test from the laboratory by referral, the health insurance company covers the costs for the L1 test in most countries worldwide.

 1. E. Y. Ki et al. 2019, Utility of human papillomavirus L1 capsid protein and HPV test as prognostic markers for cervical intraepithelial neoplasia 2+ in women with persistent ASCUS /LSIL cervical cytology, Int J Med Sci